zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ## Cluster Environment

+**Cloudera**

+* Initially developed and tested on Cloudera CDH 5.0.0
++ Re-tested on Cloudera CDH 5.2.0

 **Java**

 Java 1.7 is required.
-64 bit is recommended
+64 bit is recommended.
+A suitable JDK is installed along with Cloudera (if using the parcel installation method)

 **Hadoop**

+* Hadoop 2.3.
+A suitable hadoop version is installed along with Cloudera (if using the parcel installation method)
+* Hive 0.12 recommended.
+A suitable hive version is installed along with Cloudera (if using the parcel installation method)
+* Mahout.
+A suitable mahout version is installed along with Cloudera (if using the parcel installation method)

+**Other necessary system packages**

+* bash
+* findutils
+* coreutils
+* grep
-* Hive 0.12 recommended
+* tar
-* Mahout
+* zip

 ## Installation

-On the AWS installation, clone the github repository into a folder stored in $INSTALL_DIR:
+On the SUT, clone the github repository into a folder stored in $INSTALL_DIR:

 ```
 export INSTALL_DIR="$HOME" # adapt this to your location
-cd $INSTALL_DIR
+cd "$INSTALL_DIR"
 git clone https://<username>@github.com/intel-hadoop/Big-Bench.git
 ```

 ## Configuration

-Check if the hadoop related variables are correctly set in the environment file:
+Check if the hadoop related variables are correctly set in the user settings file:

-`vi "$INSTALL_DIR/Big-Bench/setEnvVars"`
+`vi "$INSTALL_DIR/Big-Bench/conf/userSettings.conf"`

 Major settings, Specify your cluster environment: